CodeYourFuture/syllabus-archive/js-core-3/main-project/getting-started.md

 ## What branch should I use?

-For this project you can work on the `master` branch.
+For this project you can work on your `master` branch.